axolotl-ai-cloud/axolotl/README.md

 ### Config

-See sample configs in [configs](configs) folder or [examples](examples) for quick start.
+See [examples](examples) for quick start.
 It is recommended to duplicate and modify to your needs.
 The most important options are:

 - model
   ```yaml